TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/InstallTheNewSource/Index.rst

    The recommended installation of TYPO3 is based on composer.

-Upgrading a composer based system
+Upgrading a Composer Based System
 =================================

 .. caution::